JakovTomasic/no-headache.nix/README.md

 When a VM is running, you can SSH into it by running `nohead ssh <vm-name> [other standard ssh options...]`.
 E.g. ssh into a machine with `nohead ssh earth` or just run single command with `nohead ssh earth 'echo $MACHINE_NAME'`.

-If you get the error: "WARNING: REMOTE HOST IDENTIFICATION HAS CHANGED!" delete that known host from `~/.ssh/known_hosts` (you probably want to delete all hosts that begin with `[localhost]:some-port` there).
-That error shouldn't happen if only using the `nohead ssh` command.

 ## VPN

 See setup steps before using tailscale in your project or running examples that require it.

 When `tailscaleAuthKeyFile` option is set, Tailscale will automatically be initialized in the VM/image.

-TODO: test nix develop for tailscale

 How to connect to tailscale:
 - If you don't have tailscale installed on your host machine, enter shell with tailscale by running `nix --extra-experimental-features nix-command --extra-experimental-features flakes develop github:JakovTomasic/no-headache.nix#tailscale` from the project root directory.